mr1ay/CMDLight/README.md

 # CMDLight
-you can change light with cmd
+you can change screen light with cmd

 Usage      : Light.bat %number%